Q) You say $1 will provide safe water for a child or adult in Africa or Haiti for one year. Please explain.

 A) The number of wells and other water projects completed each year depends on the amount and timing of donations that we receive, plus drilling/construction challenges and reporting schedules.
 We occasionally run short of funds and need to wait for donations to come in to complete a project.
 Another factor is the timing between project completion and when we receive the required documentation.
 For example, wells and communal washrooms may be completed in June but donor documentation isn't completed until July.
 If mailing delays result in us receiving these documents after June 30, the project will be reported as "complete" in the next fiscal year.
 Delays caused by civil unrest, impassible roads during rainy season, and shortages of pump parts or key drilling supplies have all resulted in projects being reported in different fiscal years.
-Back to List of Questions

 A) Cheques for $20 CDN or more will be receipted if made out to Lifewater Canada and we have the donor's name, address, phone number and, if possible, email address.
 We initiate only one or two mailings to our donors, with a small newsletter and return envelope, each year.
 If you would prefer to receive these newsletters by email, please notify us.
-Back to List of Questions

 A) About 300 to 600 people usually draw water from each well, but the number for any specific well can be as low as 50 or as high as 1,000.
-To estimate this number, we observe the number of huts and talk to village elders.
+To estimate this number, we observe the number of homes and talk to village elders.
 However, once a safe drinking water supply is established, people from surrounding communities may come to draw water.
 We try to keep the number of people supplied by each pump to fewer than 300 to minimize wait times to draw water, and to reduce social disruption caused by crowds of women and children waiting to draw water (noise, littering, pump misuse, conflict potential over fee collection and water drawing times, etc.).
 Managing the number of people depending on any one well also maximizes the amount of time between required repairs since over-use will lead to more frequent breakdowns.
-Back to List of Questions

 A) This is a very important issue, one that we continually work hard to address.
-The life-saving health benefits of a safe drinking water supply are lost if a pump breaks down and people revert to traditional unsafe sources.
+The life-saving health benefits of a safe drinking water supply are lost if a pump breaks down and people revert to traditionally unsafe sources.
 We address this problem in several ways: